Fusing Higher-order Features in Graph Neural Networks for Skeleton-based Action Recognition

 However, existing methods suffer from the poor performance of discriminating actions with similar motion trajectories (see ~\autoref{fig:skeleton_off_glass_headphone}).
 Since the joint coordinates in each frame are similar in these actions, it is challenging to identify the cause of nuances between coordinates.
 It can be due to various body sizes, motion speeds, or actually performing different actions.
-To robustly capture the relative movements between body parts while maintaining invariance for different body sizes of human subjects, in this paper, we propose the use of third-order representations in the form of angles.
+To robustly capture the relative movements between body parts while maintaining invariance for different body sizes of human subjects, in this paper, we propose the use of higher-order representations in the form of angles.
 We refer to the new proposed feature as angular encoding, which can be applied to both static and velocity domains of human body joints.
 Thus, the proposed encoding allows the model to recognize actions more precisely.
-Experimental results reveal that by fusing angular information into the existing modern action recognition architectures, such as STGCN~\cite{yan2018spatial}, ShiftGCN~\cite{} and DecoupleGCN~\cite{}, confusing actions can be classified much more accurately, especially when the actions have very similar motion trajectories.
+Experimental results reveal that by fusing angular information into the existing modern action recognition architectures, such as Spatio-Temporal Graph Convolutional Network (STGCN)~\cite{yan2018spatial} and Decoupling GCN~\cite{chengdecoupling}, confusing action sequences can be classified more accurately, especially when the actions have very similar motion trajectories.

 It is worth considering whether it is possible to design a neural network to implicitly learn angular features.
 However, such a design would be challenging for current graph convolutional networks (GCNs)~\cite{wu2020comprehensive,velivckovic2017graph}, mainly due to two reasons. (a) \textit{Conflicts between more layers and higher performance of GCNs}: GCNs are currently the best-performing models in classifying skeleton-based actions.
 To model the relationships among all the joints, a graph network requires many layers.
 However, recent work implies the performance of a GCN can be compromised when it goes deeper due to over-smoothing problems~\cite{min2020scattering}. (b) \textit{ Limitation of adjacency matrices}: recent graph networks for action recognition learn the relationships among nodes via an adjacency matrix, which only captures pairwise relevance, whereas angles are third-order relationships involving three related joints.